American Baptist Association

-The American Baptist Association (ABA) is a Baptist denomination in the United States with offices, a book store, and a publishing house in Texarkana.
-One of the principal founders was the Reverend Ben M. Bogard (1868–1951), a pastor of Antioch Missionary Baptist Church at Little Rock, Arkansas.
+The American Baptist Association (ABA), founded in 1924, is a voluntary association of Missionary Baptist churches with its offices and a publishing house located in Texarkana, Texas, United States.

 History

 Background

 In the 1850s, conservative Baptist preachers spoke out against the tide of progressive, liberal theology and the practice of some Baptist churches in accepting paedobaptism and ecumenism.
 Missionary T.P.
 Crawford wrote the booklet Churches to the Front, a call for Baptists to return to scriptural church practices of mission work.
 J.R.
 Graves, a prominent Southern Baptist theologian, began writing articles on "returning to the ancient landmarks" in his Tennessee newspaper.
 It was a call for Southern Baptists to return to what they described as biblical ecclesiology.
 Graves preached that the ancient view of Baptists was that there was not an invisible, universal church of all the saved.
 Only local churches had authority to baptize, to administer communion, to send missionaries, and to ordain ministers.
 The Landmark Baptists called for the convention to give back the authority to local churches in mission work by rejecting the board system and adopting local church sponsored mission work.

 At the beginning of the twentieth century, a large portion of Southern Baptists still held to Landmark Movement such as local church autonomy, rejection of alien baptism, and the practice of restricting the ordinance of communion to the members of the local church.
 These doctrines were debated and argued between fundamental and progressive Baptists.
 In 1859, there was a push in the Southern Baptist Convention to do away with the SBC Foreign Mission Board.
 Then, in 1892, T.P.
 Crawford, a Baptist missionary to China penned the book, Churches to the Front, in which he criticized the board system as an encroachment upon the authority of the local church's commission to carry out mission work.

 Gradually separating from the Southern Baptists also due to some Baptist pastors opening their doors to others, accepting baptism from other Protestant churches; some even accepted those who had been baptized as infants.
 This open-door policy of ecumenicity continued to permeate the Baptist ranks.
 Methodists, Church of Christ, and preachers from many other denominations were preaching in Baptist pulpits.
 Landmark Baptist preachers began earnestly speaking out against the practices of ecumenism and the board system of missionary work, stating that these practices violated the sovereignty of church authority and biblical doctrine.
 They also began to consider themselves the one true church.